LeptaSpace/zs/README.txt

     123,456 123.456             #   Two numbers
     123, 456 123.
 456           #   Four numbers, two sentences, three phrases
     123,echo                    #   Prints "123"

+Numbers are either whole numbers or real numbers.
+Wholes get coerced into real automatically as needed.
+To get the closest whole for a given real, use the 'whole' function.

 *TODO: write an FSM-based analyzer for numbers that handles the various forms we aim to support.*